lubuntu-team/manual/source/2/2.4/2.4.3/Qalculate.rst

 To store a value in calculator memory left click the :guilabel:`MS` button.
 To later get the same value out of the calculator left click the :guilabel:`MR` button.
 To clear the memory stored in the calculator press the :guilabel:`MC` button.

 To take the reminder when divinding something you can type :kbd:`%` or left click :guilabel:`1` between two numbers like :kbd:`9%2` to get the remainder of 9/2.
 You can also type :kbd:`%` or left click :guilabel:`%` after a number as a percent of a number.
 To insert the number π left click on the :guilabel:`π` button.
-To add e the base of the natural logarithim left type :kbd:`e` or left click the :guilabel:`e` button.
+To add e the base of the natural logarithim left type :kbd:`e`, left click :kbd:`EXP`, or left click the :guilabel:`e` button.
+You also can use e a shorthand for scientific notation by tpying :kbd:`e`, left click :guilabel:`EXP`, or left clicking the :guilabel:`e` button for exmaple:kbd:`6e2` to mean 6 *10^2.
 To input i the sqaure root of negative 1 the imaginary number type :kbd:`i` or left click the :guilabel:`i`.

+To bring up a percent calculator your can left click on the arrow next to :guilabel:`%` and select :menuselection:`Percent Calculation Tool`.
+Enter the first value in the :guilabel:`Value 1` field.
+Enter the second value in the :guilabel:`Value 2` field.
+Then you can see below your values the changes, percent change 1 to 2 and then the percenntage of each number compared to each other.

 Trigonometry
 -------------